Director — Division of Neurotoxicology

 Dr. Sherry Ferguson studied psychology and biology at the University of Arkansas at Little Rock, graduating with a B.A. degree in 1984.
 She then attended the University of Wisconsin at Madison, earning an M.S. degree in 1987 and subsequently, a Ph.D. in animal behavior in 1990.
 Dr. Ferguson was awarded a postdoctoral fellowship in the Division of Neurotoxicology at NCTR in 1990.
-In 1993 she was converted to a principal investigator.
+In 1993, she was converted to a principal investigator.
 She maintains adjunct faculty status with the Department of Pediatrics and the Department of Pharmacology and Toxicology at the University of Arkansas for Medical Sciences.
 Dr. Ferguson also has adjunct faculty status with the Department of Psychology at the University of Arkansas at Little Rock.
-She currently leads the Developmental Neurotoxicology Laboratory at NCTR.
-Dr. Ferguson has been the recipient of many national and international awards, including the “New Investigator Research Award from the Neurobehavioral Teratology Society,” the “Federal Employee of the Year, Scientific and Medical for Arkansas,” and the “FDA Scientific Achievement Award for Excellence in Laboratory Science.”
+Dr. Ferguson has been the recipient of many national and international awards, including the “New Investigator Research Award” from the Developmental Neurotoxicology Society, the “Federal Employee of the Year, Scientific and Medical for Arkansas,” and the “FDA Scientific Achievement Award for Excellence in Laboratory Science.”
 She has also received the “FDA Excellence in Equity Award” and four “FDA Group Recognition Awards.”

 Dr. Ferguson’s research interests are quite diverse.
 She began her career investigating the neurotoxicology of lead exposure in laboratory animals and that experience then carried into her postdoctoral fellowship where she studied the cognitive effects of acute drug exposure in laboratory animals.
 Her interests then became focused on development and much of her career has described the neurobehavioral effects of drugs, toxicants, and environmental contaminants after developmental exposure.
 More recently, she has investigated ethnicity differences in Alzheimer’s disease.
 She has worked with five different species during her career, including a transgenic mouse model of Alzheimer’s disease.
 Her work has been supported by the National Institute for Environmental Health Sciences/National Toxicology Program, the National Science Foundation, and FDA’s Office of Minority Health.